 - Licensed Mental Health Counselor (LMHC) licensure by the Massachusetts Board of Allied Mental Health and Human Services Professionals.
 Candidates must also pass an exam and complete two years of post-master's supervised clinical practice. - Certified Alcohol & Drug Abuse Counselor (CADAC) certification by MBSACC and Licensed Alcohol & Drug Counselor (LADC) licensing by the Mass.
 Dept. of Public Health. - Certified Rehabilitation Counselor (CRC) by the Commission on Rehabilitation Counselor Certification and Licensed Rehabilitation Counselor by the Mass.
 Board of Allied Mental Health and Human Services.
-Candidates must also pass an exam and have had 36 months of acceptable employment. - School Adjustment Counselor initial licensure by the Massachusetts Department of Elementary and Secondary Education. - School Counselor initial licensure by the Massachusetts Department of Elementary and Secondary Education.
+Candidates must also pass an exam and have had a minimum of one year of acceptable employment under the direct supervision of a qualified CRC professional. - School Adjustment Counselor initial licensure by the Massachusetts Department of Elementary and Secondary Education. - School Counselor initial licensure by the Massachusetts Department of Elementary and Secondary Education.